-Losing a loved one to a fatal accident is a surviving family member’s worst nightmare turned reality.
-The grief of losing a loved one can be all-encompassing, resulting in the need to take time off of work to process those feelings, and if the deceased was a family breadwinner, the loss of income can lead to serious financial trouble for those who are left behind.
+Losing a loved one to a fatal accident is a surviving family member’s worst nightmare turned into reality.
+The grief of losing a loved one can be all-encompassing, resulting in the need to take time off of work to process those feelings.
+Further, if the deceased was a family breadwinner, the loss of income can lead to serious financial trouble for those who are left behind.
 However, surviving family members have options when it comes to taking legal action against the party responsible for the accident that resulted in their loved one’s death.
-If you would like to learn more about your family’s legal rights after the death of a family member, contact Russell & Hill, PLLC for a consultation.
+If you would like to learn more about your family’s legal rights after the death of a loved one, contact Russell & Hill, PLLC for a free consultation.

 The fact that grieving families are often left with a heap of financial obligations after losing a loved one in a fatal accident can make the process of mourning that much more difficult for those who are left behind.
 There may be medical bills, ambulance bills, and funerary costs to consider, and if the deceased was a financial provider for the family, the surviving family members may be hard-pressed to meet those financial obligations.
 However, if someone else’s negligence resulted in the accident that caused your loved one’s death, you can hold that person accountable for their negligence—and they may be compelled to pay out financial compensation to you.